Coal tower on former Michigan Central between New Buffalo and Michigan City (photo by the author)

 Anyway, at one time, the Owasco River Railway was a real railroad in Auburn NY that was a local switching railroad serving several industries along the Owasco River.
 The RR was controlled by the NY Central.
 They had their own power early on eventually having the NYC supply its engines, most noteably the shroaded shays from New York City (also served on the Genesee Falls Railway).
 In diesel years it was a small GE 70 ton centercab engine and then regular NYC power.
 The road also provided interchange with the Lehigh Valley in Auburn.

 Other railroads did the same thing.
 The Erie had used the old Avon, Geneseo & Mt.
 Morris RR to handle their real estate transactions on their old line to Geneseo and Mt.
 Morris long after the branch was abandon.
 It was called the AG&M Real Estate Co.
-I am currently looking for more information on this subject; please contact us.

 A big “paper railroad” that still exists after everything around it went away is the New York & Harlem Railroad.